osmonoh/bulls-and-cows/README.md

 # Bulls and Cows

 This is my take on the school project where we were supposed to create a node version of the bulls and cows game.
-I finished very quickly so I decided to challenge myself and take it to the browser.
+I finished very quickly with plenty of time left  so I decided to challenge myself further and take it to the browser.

-The node version I created: [bulls-and-cows.js](bulls-and-cows.js).
-My browser version:  [script.js](script.js).
+The node version I created: [bulls-and-cows.js](bulls-and-cows.js).\n My browser version:  [script.js](script.js).

 Bellow you can read the instructions for the project.

 -------------------------------------------------------------

 In this project we will build a two player game that is called **Bulls and Cows**.